 2. Companion Planting

 Companion planting is an ancient technique that involves planting certain plants together for mutual benefit.
 The ‘Three Sisters’ method, practiced by Native Americans, involves planting maize, beans, and squash together.
-The maize provides a structure for beans to climb, the beans add nitrogen to the soil, and the squash acts as a natural weed suppressant.
+Maize provides a structure for beans to climb and adds nitrogen to the soil, and squash acts as a natural weed suppressant.

 3. No-till Farming